PHPirates/java-template-project/readme.md

 A similar template project in Kotlin is [here](https://github.com/PHPirates/kotlin-template-project).

-From an idea by [mcona](https://github.com/mplacona/java-junit-template-project), but now it will be for Gradle, JUnit 5 and JavaFX.
+From an idea by [Marcos Placona](https://github.com/mplacona/java-junit-template-project), but now it will be for Gradle, JUnit 5 and JavaFX.

 This is intended for use with IntelliJ.